 If you are flying with a baby or toddler and are worried those bright lights will wake your baby or toddler up during the flight, you can create a tent or canopy using an airplane blanket and the food tray.

 21. Look for other alternatives to help your baby sleep on the flight.

 The latest baby travel hack floating around the Facebook groups is to buy a cheap dog bed to place your baby in on the airplane seat.
 We have not done this and haven’t seen too many pictures of it.
-I imagine it would be something similar to placing your baby in a dock-a-tot on the airplane seat (but it’s smaller and less expensive).
+I imagine it would be something similar to placing your baby in a dock-a-tot on the airplane seat on across a seat and Fly Tot airplane cushion (but the dog bed is smaller and less expensive).

 Other Baby Travel Hacks